← Back to projects

 Why GPT-5 for Reasoning, GPT-4.1 Mini for Extraction

-GPT-5 handles every task that requires understanding compliance context: mapping a KSI control to a client's specific infrastructure, deciding whether a Vanta test covers a NIST requirement, grouping failures by root cause, and writing remediation plans.
-GPT-4.1 Mini handles the mechanical follow-up: extracting structured CSV fields from GPT-5's prose response, reformatting ticket descriptions to audit style, and scrubbing vendor-specific references.
-This split means the expensive model only runs where reasoning quality directly affects output correctness, while the cheaper, faster model handles transformation tasks where the answer is already in the text.
+GPT-5 handles anything that requires understanding compliance context.
+Mapping a KSI control to a client's actual infrastructure.
+Deciding whether a Vanta test covers a NIST requirement.
+Grouping failures by root cause.
+Writing the remediation plan.
+GPT-4.1 Mini handles the mechanical follow-up.
+Pulling structured CSV fields out of GPT-5's prose response.
+Reformatting descriptions for audit style.
+Scrubbing vendor references.
+The expensive model only runs where reasoning quality matters.
+The cheap one does the transformation.

 02

-Why 8 Separate Parts Instead of One Monolithic Pipeline
+Why 8 Parts Instead of One Monolithic Pipeline

-Each part produces named CSV files that serve as both checkpoints and audit artifacts.
-If Part 6 (remediation grouping) needs a prompt tweak, you re-run Part 6 only — Parts 1-5 outputs are stable on disk.
-This also means a compliance reviewer can inspect the intermediate scorecard (Part 4) before the pipeline generates tickets (Part 8).
-The sequential design mirrors how a human analyst would work: first understand the controls, then find gaps, then plan remediation, then create tickets.
+Each part writes named CSV files.
+Those files are checkpoints and audit artifacts at the same time.
+If Part 6 needs a prompt tweak, you rerun Part 6.
+Parts 1 through 5 are frozen on disk.
+A compliance reviewer can also inspect the scorecard (Part 4) before tickets get created (Part 8).
+The sequential design mirrors how a human analyst would actually work.
+Understand the controls, find the gaps, plan the remediation, file the tickets.

 03

-Part 2 sends one GPT-5 prompt per KSI × Control × Part combination rather than batching multiple parts into a single prompt.
-This prevents cross-contamination — the model's analysis of AC-2 Part (a) doesn't bleed into its analysis of AC-2 Part (b).
-It also means each response is independently cacheable and re-runnable.
+Part 2 sends one GPT-5 prompt per KSI by Control by Part combination.
+I don't batch multiple parts into a single prompt.
+That stops cross-contamination cold.
+The model's read on AC-2 Part (a) can't bleed into its read on AC-2 Part (b).
+Each response is independently cacheable and independently rerunnable.

 04